IARCbioinfo/RNAseq_analysis_scripts/README.md

 ## Supervised analysis: *RNAseq_supervised.R*

-This script performs supervised analyses (Differential Expression Analysis) from htseq-count outputs.
+This script performs supervised analyses (Differential Expression Analysis) at the gene level from htseq-count outputs.

 ## Prerequisites
 This R script requires the following package: